nologic/blog/_posts/2016-08-23-lost-touch.md

 The rest of this write up is about how I collected the mach messages and analyzed to confirm that the IPC mechanism is working as expected.

 ## Where is the touch?
-It's important to note that the quick solution mentioned in TL;DR; was very not obvious initially.
+It's important to note that the quick solution mentioned in TL;DR; was not obvious initially.
 So, the first thing I did was to start reversing the `libsimulatetouch` library.
 My hope was that the more I learn about the library internals the more I will understand its properties.
 The source is in the [iolate/SimulateTouch](https://github.com/iolate/SimulateTouch) repository.

 There is a "client" side, which is the application that wants to trigger an event - such as `/sbin/stouch`, and there is the "server" side.
 The server side is the injected DYLIB within the `backboardd` process that actually generates the HID events on behalf of the client.
 The client library is the `libsimulatetouch.dylib` - implemented by [STLibrary.mm](https://github.com/iolate/SimulateTouch/blob/master/STLibrary.mm) and the server is `SimulateTouch.dylib` mobile substrate library - implemented by [SimulateTouch.mm](https://github.com/iolate/SimulateTouch/blob/master/SimulateTouch.mm).